1337tester/SolarSoundBytes/README.md

 - [The Process](#the-process)
 - [Datasets to use](#datasets-to-use)

-_Mapping our global transition to solar energy into bite-sized audio insights._

-**SolarSoundBytes** is a data-driven AI project that explores the connection between **public sentiment** and **renewable energy development**, combining **geospatial analysis, natural language processing, and audio generation.**
+**SolarSoundBytes** is a data-driven AI project that explores the connection between **public sentiment** and **renewable energy development**, combining geospatial analysis and natural language processing, which culminate in generating effective audio aka SolarSoundBytes.

 ## Quick Overview